 Every consultant knows the Friday ritual: staring at the week, inventing where Tuesday went.
 Memory rounds down, and the rounding comes out of your invoice.

 Set this reminder on WhatsAppTo set a timesheet reminder on WhatsApp, text NagMeLater "Remind me every weekday at 5:30pm to log today's hours", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Two minutes at day's end, while the day is still true.